asirff399/SoftHeal/README.md

 - Each user has a personal profile page where they can:

-     ⚡ View their account information and balance.
+     ⚡ View their account information.

      ⚡ They can update info from here.